 The District shall complete periodic audits to ensure compliance with the cybersecurity training requirements.

-Security Breach Notifications
+Security Breach and Cybersecurity Incident Notifications

-Upon discovering or receiving notification of a breach of system security or a security incident, as defined by law, the District shall disclose the breach or incident to affected persons or entities in accordance with the time frames established by law.
+Upon discovering or receiving notification of a breach of system security or a cybersecurity incident, as defined by law, the District shall disclose the breach or incident to affected persons or entities and provide any other notices in accordance with the time frames established by law.
 The District shall give notice by using one or more of the following methods:

 Written notice.